How to Plan the Perfect Girls’ Weekend Getaway to Napa Valley

 Farmstead at Long Meadow Ranch is your quintessential California eatery.
 It has a restaurant and winery, features casual, rustic-chic interiors (think: high barn ceilings, fireplaces, and an open kitchen), and prides itself on serving farm-to-table fare—all grown or raised at Long Meadow Ranch’s three Napa Valley properties.
 Go for dinner and start with lacinto kale and toasted parmesan salad, but save room for the pillowy potato gnocchi for your main.
 If one of your gal pals has a sweet tooth, the Scharffenberger Chocolate cream pie is sure to satisfy.

-RELATED: Our Favorite Carry-On Luggage
+RELATED: The Carry-On Luggage You Need Now

 Napa Valley Aloft